Augustus of Prima Porta: Discovery

 The statue of Augustus of Prima Porta was discovered within the Villa of Livia in 1863.
 Little is known about the discovery itself and its immediate aftermath, as the incomplete archaeological journals leave ambiguous evidence for modern historians.
-The statue was first publicized by the German archeologist Wilhelm Henzen in 1863 the Bulletino dell'Instituto di Corrispondenza Archaeologica.
+The statue was first publicized by the German archaeologist Wilhelm Henzen in 1863 in the Bulletino dell'Instituto di Corrispondenza Archaeologica.
 The exact location of the statue within the villa is unknown.
 Suggested sites are the underground complex, a placement near a staircase, the villa's atrium, or in a laurel grove on the southeast corner of Prima Porta hill.
 Scholars have stated that the last one is relatively unconvincing compared with the first three.

 The theory that Augustus's statue was found in the underground complex of the villa is based on a hypothesis that Augustus holds a laurel branch instead of a spear in his left hand.
 Scholars have noted that if this hypothesis is correct, then Villa of Livia must have been decorated with laurel groves and that the reason of the decoration is the omen of the gallina alba (Latin: white hen).

 Recent excavations have discovered the remnants of pots used to plant laurel on the edge of the Prima Porta hill in front of the underground complex, which Reeder believes suggests the possibility of the existence of laurel groves in the villa and makes it likely that the statue was located in the underground complex.
 She rationalized this by stating that per Suetonius, Augustus had a fear of lightning and often hid in 'an underground vaulted room', which she theorizes was likely the underground complex, particularly as during the time of Augustus laurels were thought to provide protection from lightning.